 Conclusion

-Simultaneous localization and mapping (SLAM) in autonomous vehicles is one of the important technology used in powering the future of autonomous transportation.
-By allowing SLAM, the autonomous vehicles can understand their environment, position and navigate safely in real-time.
+Simultaneous localisation and mapping (SLAM) in autonomous vehicles is one of the important technologies used in powering the future of autonomous transportation.
+By allowing SLAM, the autonomous vehicles can understand their environment, position themselves and navigate safely in real-time.

-From LiDAR SLAM and Vision SLAM, to advanced AI-powered autonomous navigation systems, SLAM technologies are evolving rapidly.
-With the combination of sensor fusion, machine learning and HD-mapping, SLAM has became the backbone of intelligent mobility systems.
+From LiDAR SLAM and vision SLAM to advanced AI-powered autonomous navigation systems, SLAM technologies are evolving rapidly.
+With the combination of sensor fusion, machine learning and HD mapping, SLAM has become the backbone of intelligent mobility systems.

-As the autonomous driving technology will get advanced, SLAM will become even more accurate, efficient and important for creating safer and smarter transportation system worldwide.
+As the autonomous driving technology will get advanced, SLAM will become even more accurate, efficient and important for creating safer and smarter transportation systems worldwide.